stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2C/I2C_TwoBoards/I2C_DataExchangeDMA/readme.txt

   * limitations under the License.
   *
   ******************************************************************************
   @endverbatim

 @par Example Description

-This is a typical example of how to use the I2C firmware library to ensure the steps of an I2C communication between slave Receiver/Transmitter and master Transmitter/Receiver using DMA.
+This example shows how to use the I2C firmware library to ensure the steps of an I2C communication between slave Receiver/Transmitter and master Transmitter/Receiver using DMA.

 - Hardware Description